oktetlabs/styleguides/cguide.md

     /** NCR875 SCSI host adapter user-settable hardware parameters */
     typedef struct ncr875_hw_regs {
-        int diff_scsi;  /**< Differential SCSI bus enable */
+        /** Differential SCSI bus enable */
+        int diff_scsi;
-        int tolerant;   /**< Tolerant enable */
+        /** Tolerant enable */
+        int tolerant;
-        int slow_cable; /**< Slow cable mode (Extra clock cycle of Data Setup) */ int burst_len;  /**< Maximum number of transfers performed per PCI bus ownership, legal values is 2,4,8,16,32,64,128 */
+        /** Slow cable mode (Extra clock cycle of Data Setup) */ int slow_cable;

+        /**
+         * Maximum number of transfers performed per PCI bus
+         * ownership, legal values is 2,4,8,16,32,64,128
+         */
+        int burst_len;
     } ncr875_hw_regs;

+Note the formatting of a multi-line comment in the previous example.

 In `typedef` declaration, it is recommended to give the same name to `struct` name in `struct` namespace and to `typedef` name.

-All field names must be started at the same position.
-The choice of the position is based on the maximum length of field type specifiers used in structure.
-Note that reference specifiers `*` must be coupled to field name, but placed at left from common field indentation level.
+The member names should be aligned if they are followed by post-object comments which are themselves aligned.
+Otherwise they need not be aligned, just as variable names.
+If a field has a pointer type then `*`s must be adjoint to the field name, but they must be placed to the left of the alignment column, as in the first example above.

 It is *highly not recommended* to join struct and variable declaration.
 Declare types and variables separately.